 - PhD studies in health related fields

 Students are required to complete 30 credit units for graduation from this Master of Science in Public Health and Epidemiology (MSPHE) programme.
-MSPHE will be organised as an interdisciplinary programme among Department of Infectious Diseases and Public Health (PH), Department of Chemistry (CHEM), and Department of Mathematics (MA).
+MSPHE will be organised as an interdisciplinary programme among Department of Infectious Diseases and Public Health (PH), Department of Biostatistics (BIOS), Department of Chemistry (CHEM), and Department of Mathematics (MA).

 Completion of 10 courses* and total 30 credits: